 Reeling You In

-You’ll stroll along the water’s edge, wielding a stick and keeping watch for an opportunity to snag a whopper.
+You’ll stroll along the water’s edge, wielding a stick, and keeping watch for an opportunity to snag a whopper.
 No measuring necessary.
-In Earthing, everything we pull out is a whopper.
+When we’re Earthing, everything we pull out is a whopper.

 We’re aiming our trusty sticks at empty pretzel packages.
 Wayward grocery bags.
 Glistening candy wrappers.
-And assorted UFOs — unidentified floating objects.
+And assorted UFOs — unidentified floating objects — lots of them made of plastic.

 If it doesn’t belong in the water, Earthing enthusiasts nab it.